Common Drugs that Deplete Vitamin D

 Lack of adequate vitamin D leads directly to issues with bone health.
 This crucial nutrient helps your body absorb calcium, which is vital for forming and maintaining healthy bones.

-Without enough vitamin D, you may suffer from bone pain, fractures, or even decreased bone mineral density - all symptoms of osteoporosis.
+Without enough vitamin D, you may suffer from bone pain, fractures, or even decreased bone mineral density, which are all symptoms of osteoporosis.

 Vitamin D Deficiency and Muscle Function

-Beyond the realm of skeletal well-being lies another less-known but equally important aspect: muscle function.
-It turns out insufficient supplies could impair this too.
+Beyond skeletal well-being lies another less-known but equally important aspect: muscle function.
+Insufficient supplies of vitamin D could impair this, too.

-Muscles need it just as much as bones because they require calcium absorption – something enabled by good ol' Vit-D itself.
+Muscles need it just as much as bones because they require calcium absorption, something enabled by vitamin D.

 Statin-induced myalgia, or statin-related muscle pain commonly experienced when taking cholesterol-lowering drugs, can be exacerbated by low concentrations.